christyns92/TexasQuiz/README.md

 ## How To Use:

 Step 1.
-Press the start button and the first question will display and the timer will begin.
+Press the start button and the first question will display and the timer will begin. <br>
 Step 2.
 Choose your answer for each question.
-If your answer is incorrect, a message will be displayed and your time will be reduced by ten seconds.
+If your answer is incorrect, a message will be displayed and your time will be reduced by ten seconds. <br>
 Step 3.
-When you have gone through each question, the timer will stop and your score will be displayed.
+When you have gone through each question, the timer will stop and your score will be displayed. <br>
 Step 4.
 Enter your initials and press the "Enter" button.
-Your final score will be displayed on the scoreboard, as well as, in local storage.
+Your final score will be displayed on the scoreboard, as well as, in local storage. <br>

 ## Demonstration